-The Role of the Co-coordinator
+The Role of the Coordinator

-- Lead policy development and implementation.

-- Plan and lead staff training.

-- Advice and support colleagues.

-- Draw up key stage subject plans. - Contribute to year group and individual teachers plans. - Develop in depth knowledge of their subject and keep up to date with developments. - Arrange for relevant advice and information from courses to be disseminated - Assess progression and attainment throughout the school - Manage resources.
+- Lead policy development and implementation. - Plan and lead staff training. - Advise and support colleagues. - Contribute to year group and individual teachers plans. - Develop in depth knowledge of their subject and keep up to date with developments. - Arrange for relevant advice and information from courses to be disseminated

+- Monitor implementation of Dot Com.

+- Listen to 'Pupil Voice'.

+- Assess progression and attainment throughout the school

+- Manage resources.